erykjj/jwlmanager/res/HELP.md

 ######
 ### Export
 ######
-**Notes** and **Annotations** from selected publications can be exported to an MS Excel (default) or a text file (use filetype dropdown to select) which you can edit (add, remove, modify) and later import into your archive (or share with someone else).
+**Notes** and **Annotations** from selected publications can be exported to an MS Excel spreadsheet or a custom text file - either one of which you can edit (add, remove, modify) and later import into your archive (or share with someone else).
+They can also be exported (but not imported) as separate markdown files (with a meta-data header listing the properties of each one) organized in a hierarchical directory tree.
+######
 Annotations are language-agnostic - they show up in different language versions of the *same* publication.
 The `Link`s to wol.jw.org in the generated MS Excel file are for convenience only; they are not re-imported.
 The same goes for the `Reference` column, which is the Bible reference in BBCCCVVV format.
-Exporting of **Bookmarks** and **Highlights** is also possible - not so much with a view of direct editing, but for sharing/merging into another archive.
 ######
 Items from differente **Playlists** can be exported to a `.jwlplaylist` archive containing one Playlist (with the name of the archive) which can be imported as a Playlist.
+######
+Exporting of **Bookmarks** and **Highlights** is also possible - not so much with a view of direct editing, but for sharing/merging into another archive.
 #####
 ######
 ### Import